vidyar/docs-1/sources/samples/scala.rst

 	scala:
     	    - 2.10.2

-Enable the repo Scala-buildsample and run it using an Ubuntu minion.
+Enable the repo sample_scala and run it using an Ubuntu minion.
 Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective build's page.